-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.00 par value per share Nasdaq Global Select Market Securities registered pursuant to Section 12(g) of the Act: None Cumberland Pharmaceuticals Inc. is not a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Title of each class

+Common Stock, \$0.00 par value per share CPIX Nasdaq Global Select Market Securities registered pursuant to Section 12(g) of the Act: None Cumberland Pharmaceuticals Inc. is not a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
 Cumberland Pharmaceuticals Inc. is required to file reports pursuant to Section 13 or Section 15(d) of the Act.
 Cumberland Pharmaceuticals Inc. (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months, and (2) has been subject to such filing requirements for the past 90 days.
 Cumberland Pharmaceuticals Inc. has submitted electronically and posted on its corporate Web site every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months.
-Cumberland Pharmaceuticals Inc. is a non-accelerated filer as defined in Rule 12b-2 of the Exchange Act and is not a shell company.
-The aggregate market value of common stock held by non-affiliates as of June 28, 2019 was \$57,172,655.
-The number of shares of the registrant's Common Stock, no par value, outstanding as of March 16, 2020 was 15,181,442.
-DOCUMENTS INCORPORATED BY REFERENCE Certain information required in Part III of Form 10-K is incorporated by reference from the registrant's Proxy Statement for its 2020 annual meeting of shareholders.
+Cumberland Pharmaceuticals Inc. is a non-accelerated filer and a smaller reporting company as defined in Rule 12b-2 of the Exchange Act and is not a shell company.
+Cumberland Pharmaceuticals Inc. has not filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act by the registered public accounting firm that prepared and issued its audit report.
+The aggregate market value of common stock held by non-affiliates as of June 30, 2020 was \$30,639,333.
+The number of shares of the registrant's Common Stock, no par value, outstanding as of March 8, 2021 was 14,920,655.
+DOCUMENTS INCORPORATED BY REFERENCE Certain information required in Part III of Form 10-K is incorporated by reference from the registrant's Proxy Statement for its 2021 annual meeting of shareholders.